hapax/hapax.github.io/assets/minimal-networks.md

 In a minimal rail network, how many ways can I get from $A$ to $B$?
 If the network is connected, then the answer is at least one.
 That's the definition of connected!
-But if the network is *minimal*, the answer is *exactly* one!
+But if the network is minimal, the answer is *exactly* one.
 If there is more than one way to get from $A$ to $B$, the network has unnecessary edges and can be pruned to get something shorter.
 We might worry that pruning redundant paths between $A$ and $B$ could disconnect other cities, but this is never the case.
-Figure 13 shows why.
+Figure 11 shows why.

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/steiner13.png" width="70%"/>
-		    <figcaption><i>Figure 13.
+		    <figcaption><i>Figure 11.
 Pruning an unnecessary path,
     e.g. path 2, cannot disconnect a network.</i></figcaption>
 	</div>
 	</figure>